 In Papua New Guinea, the young boys of the Sambia Tribe are taught to be men - to be "warriors" - in a grueling series of traditions that culminate with possibly the strongest shot of all: a cup of semen from the tribe's elders.

 Members of the Sambia Tribe believe that, from early on, boys need to detach themselves from their mother, and embrace their masculine side.
 It is said that consuming the ejaculate represents the moment a boy enters manhood.
 In some cases, the boys are instructed to perform fellatio on the elders themselves as often as 20 times per day.

 Certainly a difficult task to achieve manhood.
 Not to mention the boys are forbidden from seeing their mothers during this time, are ritualistically beaten each day, and even have cane sticks shoved into their nostrils to help them build up a pain tolerance.

 Sex with Donkeys in Cartagena, Columbia

 We've all heard stories about fathers taking their sons on a trip to "buy" their first sexual experience.
 While it's not quite as prevalent now, it wasn't too long ago that such a gesture was seen as a right of passage.
-A strange way to enter manhood via a few awkward moments with what was surely a very patient prostitute.
+A strange way to enter manhood via a few awkward moments with what was surely a very patient lady of the night.

 Well, that's nothing compared to what goes down in Cartagena, Columbia.

-Here, it's a well-known tradition to enjoy sex with some of the local farm animals.
+Here, it's a well-known tradition to get lucky with some of the local farm animals.
 The reason?
-Because pre-marital sex is a big no-no in the largely Catholic country.
+Because pre-marital relations are a big no-no in the largely Catholic country.
 Thus, a loophole in the system: donkeys.